The Open Polymers 2026 (OPoly26) Dataset and Evaluations: Extracting Substructures from Trajectories

 \subsection{Lipids}

 For lipid systems, we cycled through head, linker, and tail moieties of randomly selected lipid molecules in an MD simulation, attempting to extract clusters of them and their environment.
 Each moiety’s environment was defined as all other heads, linkers, or tails with any atom within 3 Å of the center moiety but excluding any atoms more than 10, 5, or 4 Å from the center moiety (opting for the largest such cluster within the maximum atom limit of 300 atoms).
 Cut bonds were capped with H’s except for phosphate groups which were capped with -OMe groups.
-For each MD simulation, 30 structures were obtained by this procedure.
+Each of the 674 MD simulations was uniformly sampled every 10 ns and 30 structures were obtained by this procedure from each simulation snapshot.